INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Recognition

-1.2 This unit covers all firefighters, lieutenants, and captains in the Oak Harbor Fire Department.
+1.2 This unit covers all firefighters, captains, and battalion chiefs in the Oak Harbor Fire Department.
+Job descriptions and qualifications for classifications within the bargaining unit shall be shared by the City with the Union.

-1.3 The Parties recognize the City has adopted City Code Chapter 2.34 PERSONNEL (http://www.codepublishing.com/WA/OakHarbor/) and its subsections along with an Employee Policy Manual (EPM) adopted in 2012 providing for the general terms and conditions of employment (collectively City Policy).
+1.4 The Parties recognize the City has adopted City Code Chapter 2.34 PERSONNEL (http://www.codepublishing.com/WA/OakHarbor/) and its subsections along with an Employee Policy Manual (EPM) adopted in 2012 providing for the general terms and conditions of employment (collectively City Policy).
 City Policy is included in this Agreement by this reference.
-Where this Agreement addresses a topic or provision also contained in City Policy this Agreement shall prevail as to any conflicting provisions.
+Where this Agreement addresses a topic or provision also contained in City Policy this Agreement shall prevail.
 This Agreement shall supplement City Policy where a term is provided for in this Agreement on a like subject matter but is not in conflict or contained in City Policy.

-1.4 In the event the Employer shall desire to modify City Policy or adopt new Policies applicable to Bargaining Unit employees where such modification or adoption shall, pursuant to RCW 41.56, require the Employer to bargain regarding such modification or adoption the Employer shall give not less than thirty (30) days’ notice to the Union and upon request satisfy the Employer’s duty as required by RCW 41.56 prior to such modification or adoption being applied to bargaining unit employees.
+1.5 In the event the Employer desires to modify City Policy or adopt new policies applicable to Bargaining Unit employees where such modification or adoption shall require the Employer to bargain regarding such modification or adoption, the Employer shall give not less than thirty (30) days’ notice to the Union.

 Article 2